-Every home and business is affected by stormwater in some manner, because each developed parcel generates stormwater runoff.
+All homes and businesses are affected by stormwater in some manner, because each developed parcel generates stormwater runoff.
 When certain roads are flooded, it becomes difficult or impossible to reach areas of the City.
 When the City’s emergency resources are tasked with evacuating people that cannot get out of an area on their own, those services are not available for other emergencies.
-We are one community and we need to work together to address stormwater that comes from every corner of the City.
+We are one community, and we need to work together to address stormwater that comes from every corner of the City.

 Why not increase property taxes? / Why do we need funding?